Choosing a Tripod and using Camera Supports

 In most cases, the quick release will be a small part of your decision when choosing a tripod and head combo.
 What I look for in a quick release is something sturdy, large enough to support a camera or large lens and a secure way to tighten the plate to the camera.
 I like to have a metal plate rather than plastic for added security.
 As mentioned earlier, check to see if you can easily get a replacement plate if needed.
 If you can’t find one when your head is new, you will have a harder time in 3-4 years when you really need one.

 You might see a name pop up when looking at tripod heads called “Arca-Swiss“.
 This is an industry standard system that uses a sliding plate and locking method.
 This is a great, secure system which also allows for fitted plates based on individual cameras.
 Most of the higher end heads will use this Arca-Swiss style and it works very well.
+The photo above shows my Arc-Swiss angle bracket on the right.
+This is great for quickly switching between landscape and portrait orientation.

 Setting up your Tripod